What we know about the Americans arrested for bringing ammo to Turks and Caicos - KESQ

 Ryan Tyler Watson

-Watson, who lives in Oklahoma, was charged with possession of four rounds of ammunition.
+Watson was visiting Turks and Caicos with his wife in April to celebrate several friends’ 40th birthdays when he was charged with possession of four rounds of ammunition.
+He plead guilty in May.

-The 40-year-old appeared in court on April 24, according to the TCGI, and is currently on bail.
+The first of the Americans to be sentenced under the amended firearms law, he got a suspended 13-week sentence and a $2,000 fine, or $500 per bullet, a spokesperson for the Turks and Caicos Islands Supreme Court told CNN on June 21.

-Watson pleaded guilty at a hearing on Tuesday, Tynes, with the communications office of the Government of the Turks and Caicos Islands, confirmed to CNN.
-He will be sentenced in June.
+Watson soon returned home and reunited with his family, US Sen. James Lankford, an Oklahoma Republican, said on X.

 Sharitta Shinese Grier

-Grier was arrested two weeks ago and is awaiting trial after making bail, according to Tynes.
+Grier was arrested in mid-May and is awaiting trial after making bail, Tynes said.

-The Florida mother had no idea that two rounds of ammunition were at the bottom of her luggage when she traveled to Turks and Caicos, she told CNN affiliate WFTV earlier this month.
+The Florida mother had no idea two rounds of ammunition were at the bottom of her luggage when she traveled to Turks and Caicos, she told CNN affiliate WFTV.

 “I didn’t know what was going to happen because I couldn’t believe it was in there,” she said.
 “They went through my bag and said they found rounds at the bottom of my carry-on.”

-Grier was released on bail, but she can’t leave the island until her case concludes and must report to a local police station weekly, the station reported.
+Grier was released on bail but can’t leave the island until her case concludes and must report to a local police station weekly, the station reported.

 “I’m just broken,” Grier said.